How to create and manage private pages in WordPress

 Conclusion

-Today we saw many paths you can go to create WordPress private pages.
-We went through the details of each approach, their pros, and cons.
-Additionally, we checked how you can use other plugins, such as Users Insights, for a better membership site management.
+Today we saw many paths you can go to create WordPress private pages and how to password protect WordPress.
+We went through the details of each approach, its pros, and cons.
+Additionally, we checked how you can use other plugins, such as Users Insights, for better membership site management.

-We hope you enjoyed and see you again next time!
+We hope you enjoyed it and see you again next time!